AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Pipeline task management/Use configuration files to manage pipelines.md

     **Note:**

     -   For security purposes, if you use a JDBC driver to configure a pipeline, you must add `allowLoadLocalInfile=false&autoDeserialize=false` at the end of the `jdbc_connection_string` parameter, such as `jdbc_connection_string => "jdbc:mysql://xxx.drds.aliyuncs.com:3306/test-database?allowLoadLocalInfile=false&autoDeserialize=false"`.
 Otherwise, the system displays an error message that indicates a check failure.
     -   If a parameter similar to `last_run_metadata_path` exists in the Config Settings field, the file path must be provided by Logstash.
-The /ssd/1/ls-cn-xxxxxxx/logstash/data/ path at the backend is available for tests, and the system does not delete the data in this path.
+The /ssd/1/<Logstash cluster ID\>/logstash/data/ path at the backend is available for tests, and the system does not delete the data in this path.
 Make sure that your disk has sufficient storage space when you use this path.
     -   The Logstash cluster is deployed in a virtual private cloud \(VPC\).
 If other Alibaba Cloud services are involved in pipeline configuration, we recommend that you select the instances in the same VPC.
 If you want to allow access to your Logstash cluster over the Internet, configure network and security settings.
 For more information, see [Configure a NAT gateway for data transmission over the Internet](/intl.en-US/Logstash/Network and security/Configure a NAT gateway for data transmission over the Internet.md).
 7. Click **Next** to configure pipeline parameters.